On the category $\mathcal{O}$ of a hybrid quantum group: Introduction

 \subsubsection{Conventions}

 For a group $K$, a \textit{$K$-set} refers to a set equipped with a $K$-action.
 Categories and functors are additive and $\k$-linear.
 A \textit{block} in a category means an additive full subcategory that is a direct summand (not necessarily indecomposable).
-We will write ``$\Lim{}$" and ``$\cLim{}$" for the limits and colimits in a category (if exist).

 Let $\sC$ be an $R$-linear category.
 The \textit{center} $Z(\sC)$ of $\sC$ is the ring of $R$-linear endomorphism of the identity functor of $\sC$, i.e.

 We may abbreviate $\Hom(M_1,M_2)=\Hom_{\sC}(M_1,M_2)$ if there is no ambiguity.
 For a set $\sX$, we denote by $\Fun(\sX,R)$ the space of $R$-valued functions on $\sX$, which is naturally endowed with an $R$-algebra structure.